LESSER SUNDAS, INDONESIA BIRDING TOUR: DETAILED ITINERARY

 Apart from the dragons, numbers of Timor Deer are regularly encountered, and Green Turtles can often be seen loafing just offshore.
 The seas are quite rich in this region of Indonesia and, during the return journey to Labuan Bajo we will settle down to some dedicated sea-watching.
 Small numbers of Bulwer’s Petrel often pass through the deeper channels, while Lesser Frigatebird, White-bellied Sea Eagle and fishing groups of Black-naped Terns are frequently encountered.
 With some luck, we will spot Lesser Crested Tern, Bridled Tern or even a wintering Aleutian Tern.
 Small groups of Indo-Pacific Bottle-nosed Dolphins can also be found, and sometimes we encounter Risso’s Dolphins.

 Indonesia’s Lesser Sundas: Day 19 After some final birding, our Lesser Sundas, Indonesia birding tour ends this morning at Labuan Bajo airport on Flores.

 (There are direct flights from Labuan Bajo to Jakarta and Denpasar and indirect connections to other cities.
-If you are arranging your own flights to and from the tour and would find it more convenient if we provided your Indonesian internal flights, we will be pleased to help.)
+If you are arranging your own flights to and from the tour and would find it more convenient if we provided your internal flight ticket out of Labuanbajo, we will be pleased to help.)